~ 720th Military Police Battalion Reunion Association Vietnam History Project ~ |

 Operation STABILIZE |

-TAOR: Operation STABILIZE becomes official.
+TAOR Operation STABILIZE becomes official.
 The 720th MP Battalion made military history when It was the first time in the history of the United States Armed Forces that a military police unit was assigned an infantry counterinsurgency - pacification mission in a war zone.
 The new 22 square mile TAOR along the southern perimeter of Long Binh Post would require the Battalion to adapt to a unique responsibility of fighting as light infantry when in support of their Operation STABILIZE mission. |

-Under Operation STABILIZE the Battalions three organic companies along with the 615th MP Company were tasked with the additional responsibility of increasing the security for the United States Army Republic of Vietnam (USARV) Headquarters, Long Binh Post and the southern ground approach to Bien Hoa and its Air Base.
-It also involved providing security for the waterborne traffic on the Dong Nai River, the Petrolieum, Oil and Lubricant barge offloading dock and river dredge. |
+Under Operation STABILIZE the battalions three organic companies along with the 615th MP Company were tasked with the additional responsibility of increasing the security for the United States Army Republic of Vietnam (USARV) Headquarters, Long Binh Post and the southern ground approach to Bien Hoa.
+It also involved providing security for the waterborne traffic on the Dong Nai River, the Petroleum, Oil and Lubricant barge offloading dock and river dredge. |

 21 October |

-Stateside: The antiwar movement held a major march on the Pentagon in Washington, D.C. attracting both anti-war protesters, New Left activists & cultural radicals.
-The Student Mobilization Committee worked to coordinate national activity to build up the confrontation in Washington. |
+Stateside The antiwar movement held a major march on the Pentagon in Washington, D.C. attracting both anti-war protesters, New Left activists & cultural radicals.
+The Student Mobilization Committee also known as (MOBE) worked to coordinate the national activity to build up the confrontation in Washington. |

-TAOR: The 89th MP Group Civic Action Program (CAP) Team, a five man unit of NCO's and enlisted men headed by 1LT Clifford L. Brody of A Company, begins work in the Tactical Area of Responsibility (TAOR).
+TAOR The 89th MP Group Civic Action Program (CAP) Team, a five man unit of NCO's and enlisted men headed by 1LT Clifford L. Brody of A Company, begins work in the Tactical Area of Responsibility (TAOR).
 Their mission is to coordinate and assist the local hamlet governments in initiating civic improvements within the villages. |

 27 October |

-Stateside: Celebrating their safe homecoming and first night stateside pending discharge, MPs from the Battalion enjoyed themselves at the San Francisco Playboy Club.
+Stateside Celebrating their safe homecoming and first night stateside pending discharge, MP's from the battalion enjoyed themselves at the San Francisco Playboy Club.
 The celebration continued on to another night club until dawn. |

 |